pierrediedhiou/cybersecurity-journey/glossary.md

 - **Gobuster** — An open-source offensive enumeration tool written in Golang, used to brute force web directories, DNS subdomains, virtual hosts and cloud storage buckets using wordlists
+- **Google Dorking** — Using advanced search engine operators to find sensitive information and confidential files that are publicly indexed on the internet
 ## H
 - **Hash** — A fixed-length string generated from data, used to verify integrity
 - **Have I Been Pwned** — Tool that tells you if an email address has appeared